LorgioRoda/LorgioRoda/README.md

 ### About me
 - 🔭 I’m currently looking for job.
-- 🌱 I’m currently learning React, Redux and Next.
+- 🌱 I’m currently learning VueJs and PHP.
 - 🤔 I’m interested on MERN stack.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/lorgio-roda-roca/ "Link")
 - ⚡ Fun fact: I finished my studies for Iron Hack.
 I would wake up at 2 am every day during the three months I attended, because I lived in Bolivia, and the bootcamp was in Barcelona.